Poulami0702/A-Fine-Windy-Day/README.md

 PyCaret is a business ready solution.
 It allows you to do prototyping quickly and efficiently from your choice of notebook environment.

-<strong>[Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling)(/strong)  Generates profile reports from a pandas DataFrame.
+<h3>[Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling)</h3>  Generates profile reports from a pandas DataFrame.
 The pandas df.describe() function is great but a little basic for serious exploratory data analysis. pandas_profiling extends the pandas DataFrame with df.profile_report() for quick data analysis.

 For each column the following statistics - if relevant for the column type - are presented in an interactive HTML report:
 <p>